misskey-dev/misskey/docs/translate.en.md

 If you find an untranslated part on Misskey:
 --------------------------------------------

-1. Look for untranslated parts in the miskey's source code.
+1. Look for untranslated parts in the misskey's source code.
 	- For instance, if you find an untranslated part in: `src/client/app/mobile/views/pages/home.vue`.

 2. Replace the untranslated portion with a character string of the form `%i18n:@foo%`.